Quantifying Adaptability in Pre-trained Language Models with 500 Tasks: Prediction distribution experiment: Additional details

 We adapt the model to the task $\cup(f_e, f_h)$, constructing the training dataset for $\cup(f_e, f_h)$ to be balanced --- such that the model sees an equal number of examples of form $(x, f_e(x))$ as $(x, f_h(x))$.

 Let $\mathcal{M}_{\cup(f_e,f_h)}$ denote a model adapted to this task.
 Note that the domains of either function are not always identical, for example the set of entities in the domain of \texttt{political-party-of(x)} (mostly politicians) is different from the set of entities in the domain of \texttt{position-played-on-sports-team(x)} (mostly athletes).
 We create a balanced training set by first taking all items in the intersection of both domains, then sampling an equal number number of items in either domain.
 Furthermore, to minimize the effect of the order seen during training, we shuffle the entire dataset after creating all example-label pairs.
-Thus on average, we would expect half the examples to have $(x,f_e(x))$ preceding $(x,f_h(x))$, and half to have $(x,f_e(x))$ preceding $(x,f_h(x))$.

 During test-time, we give $\mathcal{M}_{\cup(f_e,f_h)}$ a novel input $x'$ and record the average probability mass it assigned to all $y_e^i\in f_e(x')$ vs. all $y_h^i\in f_h(x')$.
 Note we evaluate only on inputs $x'$ which are in the domain of both $f_e$ and $f_h$.
-Under the rare scenario that a prediction is in \textit{both} target tasks for a particular word (i.e. $y$ is in both $f_e(x')$ and $f_h(x')$), we count that towards both tasks, and increment the probability mass on either task by the probabilty the model assigned to $y$.
+Under the rare scenario that a prediction is in \textit{both} target tasks for a particular word (i.e. $y$ is in both $f_e(x')$ and $f_h(x')$), we count that towards both tasks, and increment the probability mass on both tasks by the probability the model assigned to $y$.

 Instead of averaging across outputs in either set $f_e(x'),f_h(x')$, we also looked at the probabilities assigned to \textit{highest}-scoring predictions from each set.
 The overall trends were similar: the model tends to assign greater mass to the highest-scoring prediction from the easier task compared to highest-scoring prediction from the harder task.